vetsuisse-unibe/NGS-course-docs/mapping.md

 ##### genome reads
 Create and directory called mapping
-Copy the sample genome reads for two  Bull Terriers dogs to the mapping directory.
+Copy the sample genome illumina reads for two  Bull Terriers dogs to the mapping directory.
 The Bull Terriers samples are named as:
 1. BT012
 2. BT134